Tuba, Hama

 Tuba (الطوبة) is a village in central Syria, administratively part of the Salamiyah District of the Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Tuba had a population of 262 in the 2004 census.

 History

 Tuba is the largest of several Byzantine-era villages on the al-A'la plateau east of Hama, which prospered during the reign of Justinian and the late 6th century.
 Among the ruins in Tuba was a church dated to 582 CE, as evidenced by an inscribed basaltic lintel.
 The village also contained a defensive tower and several houses, at least one of which dated to 573.

+Prior to the end of the Syrian Civil War, the village was populated by Alawites.
+They fled or were exiled from their homes in late 2024.
+Since January 2025, it has been inhabited by IDPs who had previously been living in Afrin and Ihtaimlat.